bsh75/Notes/Ideas.md

 > Would like a slider based summary/overview of each tab on the main page, thinking of its initial display being a snapshot of each somehow, could get complicated.

 > Scheduling/Calender tab
+Use an API to fetch data from google or apple calender, and then make custom calender display
+Maybe at a later stage add a POST API that allows for the modification of my calender (add items)

 [*] Have different tiers of access for each one using a login based system